 Kayak Buoyancy Bags are designed for filling the front or rear chambers of a sea kayak or touring kayak, if you do not have any gear inside them.

-Buoyancy bags will help keep these chambers buoyant if the boat should spring a leak or you accidentally crack the hull on a rock or it you damage ot loose a hatch cover in waves and surf.
+Buoyancy bags will help keep these chambers buoyant if the boat should spring a leak or you accidentally crack the hull on a rock or it you damage ot loose a hatch cover.

-The kayak air bag is inflated by blowing into the tube with a simple twist nozzle to seal or release pressure.
-You can keep it in place using a bungee, or cord by threading it through the eyelet holes to stop it moving.
+The kayak air bag is inflated by blowing into the tube and you can keep it in place using a bungee, or cord by threading it through the eyelet holes to stop it moving.
 The bags themselves only weight 150-400grams depending on size.
 The Lomo Buoyancy bags I use are size 14.
-On just day trips I have one in both my front and rear storage chambers.

 Airbag Size 14 (when uninflated and lying flat)